algorithmic-sabotage/asrg/content/docs/interventions/police_officers-faces-pof/index.md

 #### Software

-Most all of this project was developed using open-source software: the core software application development and data analysis utilizes [Python](https://www.python.org/), [Pandas](https://pandas.pydata.org/), [Markdown](https://daringfireball.net/projects/markdown/), [Matplotlib](https://matplotlib.org/), and many other great open-source software packages that were freely available.
-Project communication relied on [Signal](https://signal.org/).
-Face redaction uses the open-source [DFACE.app](https://github.com/vframeio/dface) redaction software.
+The majority of this project was developed using open-source software.
+The core software application development and data analysis utilises [Python](https://www.python.org/), [Pandas](https://pandas.pydata.org/), [Markdown](https://daringfireball.net/projects/markdown/), [Matplotlib](https://matplotlib.org/), and numerous other exemplary open-source software packages that were freely available.
+Project communication was facilitated by [Signal](https://signal.org/).
+Face redaction employed the open-source [DFACE.app](https://github.com/vframeio/dface) redaction software.

 #### Image

-Front Page Image: A mosaic of approximately 63,000 facial images of a thousand police officers from the Police Officers Faces (POF) facial recognition dataset.
-Images are downsized to protect privacy. <span style="color:grey">Mosaic: © Algorithmic Sabotage Research Group.</span>
+Front Page Image: A mosaic of approximately 63,000 facial images of a thousand police officers from the _“Police Officers Faces (POF)”_ facial recognition dataset.
+The images have been downsized in order to protect the privacy of the individuals depicted. <span style="color:grey">Mosaic: © Algorithmic Sabotage Research Group.</span>

 [^1]: Politically Mathematics collective, “Politically Mathematics Manifesto,” 2019. https://politicallymath.in/manifesto/.
 [^2]: Lentin, A. 2018.
 The Future Is Here – Revealing Algorithmic Racism.
 Alana Lentin.Net (blog).
 22 October 2018. http://www.alanalentin.net/2018/10/22/the-future-is-here-revealing-algorithmic-racism.